-The vault scoring system in gymnastics consists of two primary components: the Start Value (SV) and the Execution Score (E Score).
-These two scores are combined to give the gymnast a final score for the vault event.
-The Start Valuerepresents the difficulty of the vault, while the Execution Score evaluates the technical performance and quality of the execution.
-The score can range from 0 to 10, but deductions are subtracted from the Start Value and Execution Score based on the gymnast’s performance.
+The vault scoring system in gymnastics is composed of two main components: the Start Value (SV) and the Execution Score (E-Score).
+These scores are combined to determine the gymnast’s final score for the vault event.
+The Start Value represents the difficulty of the vault, while the Execution Score evaluates the technical performance and quality of execution.

 1. Start Value (SV)